 Select Only redirect with www. if you're redirecting www traffic to non-www (bare/naked).

-10. View generated .htaccess file in your public_html directory.
+10. Verify the generated .htaccess file in the public_html directory.

-.htaccess is a hidden file so you'll need to enabe Show Hidden Files (dotfiles) in the File Manager setting to see the file.
+.htaccess is a hidden file.
+Enable Show Hidden Files (dotfiles) in the File Manager settings to see it.

 Discuss the article: